 A bit of research led me to a very low cost forge concept that I could build myself.
-Here I will share how I built my brake drum forge, which I will use for small scale blacksmithing projects in the backyard.
-I will burn coal in this forge.
+Here I will share how I built my brake drum forge, which I use for small scale blacksmithing projects in the backyard.
+I burn coal in this forge.

 My parts list for making the brake drum forge: